nikerla/vc-content/pages/docs/vc2devguide/deployment/deploy-using-docker.md

 ## Setup

+Make sure you have Docker running using Windows Containers (storefront can run in linux environment, however platform still requried windows to run).

 Download [docker-compose.yml](https://github.com/VirtoCommerce/vc-docker/blob/master/windows/aspnetcore/docker-compose.yml) and save it to any folder on your computer.
 Then open command line and navigate to the folder you saved docker-compose.yml to and run the following command:

 ```